 - Chicago, IL Performance Metrics – Tracks information in eight areas.
 Easily scannable views with lots of customization options.
 Uses Socrata software.

 - San Mateo County, CA SMC Performance – Provides dashboards in three broad areas: progress towards the county's broad 2025 vision goals, departmental goals, and progress on a specific voter-passed initiative.
 Uses Socrata software.

-- Virginia DOT Dashboard - Fun dashboard that takes the name fairly literally creating a visually interesting and easily readable dashboard for citizens.
+- Virginia Department of Transportation Dashboard – Although not a local municipality, this DOT dashboard takes the name fairly literally creating a visually interesting and easily readable dashboard for citizens.
 Developed in-house with Microsoft development products and Dundas for the data visuals.